andrewalverson/F2021_python_bootcamp/README.md

 ##### Basic concepts

-- **dataframe**: 2-dimensional; the fundamental data structure in R
+- [dataframe](http://www.r-tutor.com/r-introduction/data-frame): 2-dimensional table; the fundamental data structure in R

-	- columns are variables that can differ in type (numeric, factor, character, etc.)
+	- **columns** are variables that can differ in type (numeric, factor, character, etc.)

-	- rows are observations of the different variable types described by the column name/header
+	- **rows** are observations of the different variable types described by the column name/header

+	- each piece of data is called a **cell**

-- [**%>%**](https://style.tidyverse.org/pipes.html): pipe – channel the output of what's before the pipe to the command after the pipe
+- [%>%](https://style.tidyverse.org/pipes.html): pipe – channel the output of what's before the pipe to the command after the pipe

-- [**filter()**](https://dplyr.tidyverse.org/reference/filter.html): use to extract a subset of observations (rows)
+- [filter()](https://dplyr.tidyverse.org/reference/filter.html): use to extract a subset of observations (rows)